 The Organization makes estimates as to the ability to collect all of its outstanding receivables and provides provisions for amounts when collection becomes doubtful.
 Provisions, if necessary, are made based upon a specific review of past due and other outstanding balances for which collection is considered uncertain.
-At June 30, 2020 and 2019, the Organization has not recorded a provision for uncollectible receivables.
+At June 30, 2021 and 2020, the Organization has not recorded a provision for uncollectible pledges and contributions.